 I would like to tell you more about where I came from and why I know I can help you become the best you that you can be.
 I could start with who I am today, which is a Program Manager, (or a Project Manager), leading a very large team with a Billion-dollar budget (phased over several years).
 The thing is, I was not born able to lead this effort, I was not even ready for this upon graduation from high school.
-In fact, it took me nearly 25 years after high school to arrive at where I am today, and A LOT of sacrifice and hard work.
+In fact, it took me nearly 25 years after high school to arrive at where I am today and A LOT of sacrifices and hard work.
 I was not born with money and college was not assured either.
-One thing I do believe is: with mentoring, it is possible that you would find your way to my level (or higher) much faster.
+One thing I strongly believe is: with mentoring and coaching, it is possible that you would find your way to my level (or higher) much faster.

 I lived in a small farm town in eastern Colorado until I was nineteen years old.
 During those nineteen years, I was incredibly shy.
 My closest friends probably thought I talked a lot, but outside my tight, small circle of friends, I was timid and rarely talked.
 I did find outlets for creativity, I loved music and singing.
 I joined the church choir, the show choir at high school, and was in all the school plays and musical productions.
 I also held the lofty goal of becoming a “famous country music vocalist.”
 I always added the qualifier “famous” to that dream, which I realize now, may have been one of the biggest parts of my dream, the dream that has contributed to my success today.
 How can an exceptionally shy girl dream, so strongly, to become famous?
 Why did my main outlet become performing music and standing on stage, singing solos to the crowds in my town?
 I can tell you, I found it empowering to sing to a crowd, though I was nearly paralyzed if I had to talk to three strangers.
 There was some kind of “thrill” I got from performing.
 It was out of my comfort zone, but it was also addictive and I loved it.
 I searched out the opportunities at every turn.
 This dream gave me one strong desire, to find a way to leave my small town, at least for a while, to see what the world had to offer.
 No, I was not brave enough to move to Nashville.
 Although, I do occasionally wonder what would have happened if I had.
 I imagine, given my personality and current position, I would have found a way to become a business manager at a music production company, ha ha!

 I did have two really good mentors in the Azores, one was my direct supervisor.
-He taught me the path to getting advanced in the Navy, and from E-3 to E-6, it is very much with in the Sailor’s direct control.
+He taught me the path to getting promoted in the Navy.
+Going from E-3 to E-6 is highly within the Sailor’s direct control.
 If they take certain steps, and actions, they can advance to E-6 quickly.
 I immediately began to work on that path, due to my supervisor’s mentoring.
 There was also a female Senior Chief (E-8).
 She was several levels up the Chain of Command from me, but she took me aside and talked to me woman to woman, and gave me useful advice on how to be a woman in the military.
 You know, the kind of advice your mom’s best friend might give you after she had a glass or two of wine, ha ha.
 I wish more women helped other women like that more often.
-Just say it like it is, we could all be saved from some challenges that way.
+Just say it like it is.
+We could all be saved from so many challenges that way.
 I thank God for her and her unfiltered advice, I think of her often.

 So, there I was, eventually at the age of 21, a Second Class Petty Officer (E-5) in the Navy, but I was still not quite ready to be who I am today.